 👉 Conduct the workshop and facilitate discussion:

-A. Discussion phase: unleash the creativity of participants to bring new ideas from their personal experience and perspectives, and prepare some questions to keep the discussion moving.
+A. Discussion phase: help unlock participants' creativity by making them feel comfortable to share ideas from their personal experience and perspectives and prepare some questions to keep the discussion moving.
 This phase should be dynamic and respectful of everyone.
-Feel free to write down some ideas on a flip chart
+Feel free to write down some ideas on a flip chart.

 B. Division into small groups: divide the group into sub-groups and check in with them to make sure everything is going well.